Thermal Technologies for MSW-to-Energy Conversion

 The Kingdom of Saudi Arabia has been grappling with the problem of solid waste in recent years.
 Around 15 million tons of municipal solid waste is generated in the country each year with per capita average of 1.4 kg per day.
 Depending on the population density and urban activities of that area, the major ingredients of Saudi Arabian MSW are food waste (40-51 %), paper (12-28 %), cardboard (7 %), plastics (5-17 %), glass (3-5 %), wood (2-8 %), textile (2-6 %), metals (2-8 %) etc. Due to high population growth rate, (3.4% per annum), rapid urbanization (1.5% per annum) … Continue reading

-Disposal of Waste Tires
+Things You Should Know About The Disposal of Waste Tires

 Tens of millions of tires are discarded across the Middle East every year.
 Disposal of waste tires is a challenging task because tires have a long life and are non-biodegradable.
 The traditional method of disposal of waste tires have been stockpiling or illegally dumping or landfilling, all of which are short-term solution.
-Menace of Waste Tires Stockpiled tires provide perfect breeding grounds for mosquitoes, vermin and snakes.
+The Menace of Waste Tires Stockpiled tires provide perfect breeding grounds for mosquitoes, vermin and snakes.
 Accidental fires caused in tire dumps can rage for months releasing toxic fumes.
-For example, a massive fire broke out at Jahra dumpsite in Kuwait in April 2012 where more than 5 million … Continue reading
+For example, a massive fire broke out at Jahra dumpsite in Kuwait in April 2012 where more than 5 … Continue reading